MaddyRizvi/Naive-Bayes_social_network_analysis/README.md

 # Naive Bayes Classifier on Social Network Ads Dataset

-This Google Colab notebook demonstrates a implementation of the **Naive Bayes** classification algorithm using the Social Network Ads dataset.
-The dataset is used to predict whether a user purchases a product based on their age and estimated salary.
+This Google Colab notebook demonstrates an implementation of the Naive Bayes classification algorithm using the Social Network Ads dataset.
+The model predicts whether a user purchases a product based on their age and estimated salary.
+This project can be easily adapted to work with other datasets containing different or additional independent variables.

 ## 📊 Dataset Overview